shanep-cs2/shanep-cs2/_lessons/lesson05.md

 ## Objectives

+- Explain basic inheritance concepts as they are implemented in the Java Programming language
+- Identify how Java enforces encapsulation
 - Understand Derived classes
 - Understand how members of derived classes are accessed
 - Understand Overriding member methods